luk036/rust_examples/lectures/py2cpp.md

 Data Access Type
 ----------------

-A Python's variable have only one data access type, whereas C++ can have reference (&), move reference (&&) and pointer (\*) type:
+A Python 🐍's variable have only one data access type, whereas C++ can have reference (&), move reference (&&) and pointer (\*) type:

 .small[ .col-6[